 Churches invited him to outline some strategic moves to help them be more relevant in the community and in the world.
 Using Outside These Walls as a theme, Tierce taught them how they could adapt to reach people outside the church and to do it without dressing up or watering down the message of Jesus.

 The idea of transitioning and refocusing was welcomed by some and irritating to others.
 Tierce had little patience with churches that were more concerned about maintaining a comfortable environment for those on the inside and expecting outsiders to adapt to them.
 That’s stale religion, not fresh bread.

 In 2006 Tierce made another huge shift as God redirected him from years of traveling to being part of Woodlands Church, a church founded on the purpose of reaching people who have no church background, or a church background that was stale and meaningless.
-In 2013 he joined the team at Church Project also in The Woodlands, TX.
+In 2013 he joined the team at a new church meting in a warehouse also in The Woodlands, TX.

 WRITING PROJECTS FOR OTHER PUBLISHERS

 From 2000 through 2005, Tierce wrote curriculum, Bible studies and articles for LifeWay, The North American Mission Board and Student Life.

 33 The Series is a video series designed to inspire and equip men to pursue authentic manhood as modeled by Jesus in his 33 years on earth.
 Tierce is part of the teaching team along with Bryan Carter and John Bryson.
 It has been used to impact well over a million men worldwide in churches, homes, businesses, correctional facilities, locker rooms, military bases, and even on a space shuttle mission.